Designing virtual simulations for pharmacy education

 Build connection with context

-Problem: Some users were confused due to the lack of context about the relationship between patients and the pharmacy, especially when scenarios referenced past interactions between the patient and a pharmacy professional.
+Problem: Some users were confused due to the lack of context about the relationship between patients and the pharmacy, especially when scenarios referenced past interactions between the patient and a pharmacy staff.

 “I felt as though it would be helpful to know more about Wyatt [the patient]…it would be nice to have an idea of how he got to know her [pharmacist] since she first asked this question.”